Mexico: Languages

+Spanish is the de facto national language spoken by the vast majority of the population, making Mexico the world's most populous Hispanophone country.
+Mexican Spanish refers to the varieties of Spanish spoken in Mexico, which differs from one region to another in sound, structure, and vocabulary.

-The federal government officially recognizes sixty-eight linguistic groups and 364 varieties of indigenous languages.
-It is estimated that around 8.3 million citizens speak these languages, with Nahuatl being the most widely spoken by more than 1.7 million, followed by Yucatec Maya used daily by nearly 850,000 people.
+The federal government recognizes sixty-eight linguistic groups and 364 varieties of indigenous languages.
+In 2015, an estimated 8.3 million citizens spoke these languages.
+Nahuatl is spoken by more than 1.7 million, followed by Yucatec Maya, used daily by nearly 850,000 people.
 Tzeltal and Tzotzil, two other Mayan languages, are spoken by around half a million people each, primarily in the southern state of Chiapas.
 Mixtec and Zapotec, with an estimated 500,000 native speakers each, are two other prominent language groups.

-Since its creation in March 2003, the National Indigenous Languages Institute has been in charge of promoting and protecting the use of the country's indigenous languages, through the General Law of Indigenous Peoples' Linguistic Rights, which recognizes them de jure as "national languages" with status equal to that of Spanish.
-That notwithstanding, in practice, indigenous peoples often face discrimination and don't have full access to public services such as education and healthcare, or to the justice system, as Spanish is the prevailing language.
+Since its creation in March 2003, the National Indigenous Languages Institute has been in charge of promoting and protecting the use of Mexico's indigenous languages, through the General Law of Indigenous Peoples' Linguistic Rights, which recognizes them de jure as "national languages" with status equal to that of Spanish.
+That notwithstanding, in practice, indigenous peoples often face discrimination and do not have full access to public services such as education and healthcare, or to the justice system, as Spanish is the prevailing language.

-Aside from indigenous languages, there are several minority languages spoken in Mexico due to international migration such as Low German by the 80,000-strong Mennonite population, primarily settled in the northern states, fueled by the tolerance of the federal government towards this community by allowing them to set their own educational system compatible with their customs and traditions.
-The Chipilo dialect, a variance of the Venetian language, is spoken in the town of Chipilo, located in the central state of Puebla, by around 2,500 people, mainly descendants of Venetians that migrated to the area in the late 19th century.
-Furthermore, English is the most commonly taught foreign language in Mexico.
-It is estimated that nearly 24 million, or around a fifth of the population, study the language through public schools, private institutions or self-access channels.
-However, a high level of English proficiency is limited to only 5% of the population.
-Moreover, French is the second most widely taught foreign language, as every year between 200,000 and 250,000 Mexican students enroll in language courses.
+Aside from indigenous languages, there are several minority languages spoken in Mexico due to international migration, such as Low German by the 80,000-strong Mennonite population, primarily settled in the northern states, fueled by the tolerance of the federal government towards this community by allowing them to set their educational system compatible with their customs and traditions.
+The Chipilo dialect, a variant of the Venetian language, is spoken in the town of Chipilo, located in the central state of Puebla, by around 2,500 people, mainly descendants of Venetians that migrated to the area in the late 19th century.

+English is the most commonly taught foreign language in Mexico.
+It is estimated that nearly 24 million, or around a fifth of the population, study English through public schools, private institutions, or self-access channels.
+However, in 2015, a high level of English proficiency was limited to 5% of the population.
+French is the second most widely taught foreign language.
+Every year, between 200,000 and 250,000 Mexican students enroll in French language courses.